adobe/franklin-sidekick-library/README.md

 ### Custom table header colors
 You can customize the table header background and foreground color when pasting a block, section metadata or metadata that was copied from the blocks plugin.

-Default styles can be set in set in `library.html` using css variables.
+Default styles can be set in `library.html` using css variables.

 ```html
   <style>